Mayor Pro Tem Position Has Become More Than ‘Temporary’ For City

 Listen to the “City Hall Insider” hour with Paul Osborne on Byers & Co. at 7:00 every Thursday morning over NEWS/TALK 1340 WSOY.
-Also ask to be a friend on Facebook at “Decatur Tribune” and continue to check in for news on this website at decaturtribune.net
+Also like us on Facebook and continue to check in for news on this website at decaturtribune.net